tylerdr/sprinter-website/src/pages/about/index.md

     We offer your business three benefits through the power of one.

     We deliver you more time, money, and freedom by implementing effective modern technology into your current workflow.

+    Because automation is the future direction of all industries, we take the time to study your current processes so that we can help implement better ones together.
   content2: >-
     We believe a happier professional equals a happier person and that happier people make a better world.
+Our mission is to design software that allows employees to focus their time on the important tasks by minimizing busy work through advanced and available technology that cuts out the clutter.
   header: Why We Do It
   tagline: >-
     We do it because we believe technology is the key to unlocking human potential.
+Through pairing capable workers with modern software, we increase not only overall productivity within your company but also create a healthier work environment that allows individuals to maximize their value by expressing new and exciting ideas.
 coreValues:
   content1: >-
     People over Profit: “We never make decisions based solely on financial gain,